 Participants' Regular Contributions, Supplemental Contributions, Rollover Contributions and Catch-Up Contributions are fully vested and non-forfeitable, as are participants' ESOP contribution accounts.
-Employees participating in the Plan vest in their allocated share of Company contributions over a three-year period.
 Participants become 20 percent vested in their Company contribution account after two years of service and become fully vested after three years of service.
-In addition, participants fully vest when they are eligible for normal or early retirement under the Company's Pension Plan, in the event of their termination due to death or permanent disability, or upon attainment of age 65 while employed by the Company or its affiliates.
+In addition, participants fully vest when they are eligible for normal or early retirement under the Company's Pension Plan, in the event of their termination due to death or permanent disability or upon attainment of age 65 while employed by the Company or its affiliates.
 Participants who die while performing qualified military service will be treated as if they had resumed and then terminated employment on account of death.
-Under the Company's Pension Plan, participants are eligible for normal retirement when they retire on or after their normal retirement date at age 65.
-Under the Company's Pension Plan, participants are eligible for early retirement when they retire prior to their normal retirement date and on or after age 55 with at least five years of vesting service, as defined in the Company's Pension Plan.

-Forfeitures of non-vested Company contributions are used to reduce the Company's contributions.
-During 2014, there was a minimal amount of forfeitures of non-vested Company contributions.
-At December 31, 2014 and 2013, there were no forfeited and unallocated assets.
+Participants' non-vested balances are forfeited upon termination of employment.
+Such forfeitures can be used to reduce employer contributions or Plan administrative expenses.
+During 2018, forfeited non-vested participant balances of \$355,838 were used to reduce the Company's contributions.
+At December 31, 2018 and 2017, there were no forfeited and unallocated assets.
 Forfeitures are reinstated if the participant is re-employed by the Company or an affiliate thereof within five years of the date of termination.